Skip to main content

 This option leverages the power of SPL2 to build a more complex pipeline that will give you more to adapt your IP masking in future.

-1. Go to the Pipelines page, click Create pipeline, and select New pipeline.
+1. Go to the Pipelines page, click New pipeline, select Blank Pipeline, and click Next.

 | from $source